keygen-sh/keygen-api/SECURITY.md

 The key is available at the following address: https://keygen.sh/pgp-key.txt.

-We can accept only vulnerability reports at this address.
+We can only accept vulnerability reports at the above address.

 ## Security annoucements